 Students will recognize that Jesus gave Mary to us as our mother.
 They will be able to define and explain Mary's Assumption and her Immaculate Conception.
 Students will understand the importance of devotion to Mary and will pray the Rosary.

-- Adventure Catechism text - CatholicBrain website with ability to show video - Copies of the USCCB guide how to pray the Rosary - On Friday, each student should have a Rosary, if possible
+- Adventure Catechism text - · CatholicBrain website with ability to show video - Student religion picture journals - Copies of the USCCB guide how to pray the Rosary - On Friday, each student should have a Rosary, if possible